 These are referred to as “regional sports networks.”

-In our Braves example, the regional sports network has been Fox Sports South for many years.
+In our Braves example, the regional sports network was Fox Sports South for many years.
 (It’s now called Bally Sports South.
 More on that later.)

-People living inside the coverage area of a regional sports network have to subscribe to a cable or streaming service that carries the network in order to watch their team’s games.
+People living inside the coverage area of a regional sports network have to subscribe to a cable or streaming service that carries the network that carries their team’s games.

-This includes nationally-televised games for the local team.
+This includes nationally-televised games.
 If a Braves game is broadcast nationally on a platform such as ESPN, it will be “blacked out,” that is, not aired, in that regional sports network’s local TV market.

 The idea, from a broadcast contract perspective, is that you either watch the local team on your regional sports network or you don’t watch it at all.

 That’s good for them — but bad for us.
 Read on.